lihaoming45/DexterM/asset_process/README.md

   -  Normalization: Adjust centers and sizes of models.
 Then filter out bad models.
   -  Decomposition: Use CoACD to decompose models and export urdf files for later physical simulation.

-- Then run the following command to calculate the object sdf.
+- Then, running the following command to calculate the object sdf.
     ```bash
     python ./mesh_to_sdf.py --obj-dataset-path $DATASET_PATH \
                             --dataset-name  $DATASET_NAME